nedesico/ESP32_Thermistor/README.md

 #include <ESP32_Thermistor.h>

 /**
- * The ADCREF_PIN is a sacrificial pin to dynamically read the maximum ADC value for the ESP32 ADC channel.
+ * The ADCREF_PIN is a sacrificial pin on the same ADC channel of the Thermistors,
+ * to dynamically read the maximum available ADC value for that ESP32 ADC channel.
- * Wire this pin directly to the 3.3v output of the ESP32.
+ * Wire this ADC pin directly to the 3.3v output of the ESP32 without a resistor.
+ * If this pin is not wired up, or configured, the maximum ADC value will default to the 12-bit 4095
+ * which may cause inaccurate readings, in which case you may use the setOffset([float val]) to help with calibration.
  * !!!!
 DO NOT CONNECT THE ADCREF_PIN TO THE 5V / VCC PIN OR USE THIS PIN FOR ANYTHING ELSE !!!!
  * !!!!
 YOU WILL BRICK YOUR DEVICE OR GET INACCURATE RESULTS IF YOU DO !!!!
 */